MarteXcoin-documentation/Learning-MarteXcoin-from-the-Command-Line/01_0_Introduction.md

-# Chapter One: Introduction to Learning MarteXcoin Core (& masternode) from the Command Line teste
+# Chapter One: Introduction to Learning MarteXcoin Core (& masternode) from the Command Line

 ## Introduction